 Click HERE for more details

-Our historic Theater is the perfect venue for weddings, corporate events, fundraisers and private parties.
+Our historic venue is the perfect place for weddings, corporate events, fundraisers and private parties.

 Inside the Multicultural Arts Center